Prosperna/prosperna-knowledge-base/docs/product/adrianneb/guest_checkout_create_order_prd.md

 **User Satisfaction:**

 - NPS +12 points for merchants using the enhanced Create Order feature
-- < 3% support tickets related to Registered/Unregistered customer confusion
+- Less than 3% support tickets related to Registered/Unregistered customer confusion
 - 85% task success rate in usability testing for creating orders for new Unregistered customers

 ### 1.4 Related Documents